moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/foundry.md

 ![memdump in Chisel](/images/builders/interact/ethereum-api/dev-environments/foundry/foundry-6.png)

 Fortunately, Chisel lets you easily figure out where this information is stored.
-Using the `!rawstack` command, you can find the location in the stack where the value of a variable:
+Using the `!rawstack` command, you can find the location in the stack where the value of a variable is:

 ```bash
 !rawstack myData